 - More than 12 months: 180 days of simple interest on the amount withdrawn

 Sallie Mae offers three credit cards: A card meant for students, a cash-back card and one that rewards you for paying your student loans.

 Other Financial Products From Sallie Mae

-Sallie Mae also offers other financial products that are focused on helping customers finance and plan for education expenses.
+Sallie Mae also offers other financial products that are focused on helping customers' finances and planning for education expenses.